Applications for the 2019 scholarships are now open and close Friday, 14 September 2018.

 Apart from first-class honours, there is no particular list of academic qualifications or personal or professional achievements that you need to be a Rhodes Scholar.

-The selection panel are looking for demonstration of:
+The Committees are looking for the following:

 - literary and scholastic attainments